okta/okta-signin-widget/docs/interaction_code_flow.md

   Pre-fills the identifier field with the previously used username.

 ### Flow
 The Okta Sign-In Widget will either proceed with a current flow or start a new authenticate flow by default.
-This option allows bootstrapping the widget into a specific view such as register, unlock, or forgot password.
-The widget can be used in particular pages such as login, forgot-password, and unlock pages with the appropriate value set in the `flow` config option
+This option allows bootstrapping the widget into a specific view such as register, unlock, or reset password.
+The widget can be used in particular pages such as login, reset-password, and unlock pages with the appropriate value set in the `flow` config option

 _Note: These views will not work unless the admin has configured the org to allow these operations (example: if Profile Enrollment (User sign-up) in the admin console is not enabled, `flow: 'signup'` will